scottmillers/Terraform/aws/tiers/catalyst8000v/README.md

 ![Cisco Logo](docs/images/cisco.png)
 # Proof of Concept - Cisco Catalyst 8000V SD-WAN on AWS

-This document is an overview of the purpose and goals for the Cisco Catalyst 8000V SD-WAN on AWS Proof of Concept.
+This document is a business justification for the Cisco Catalyst 8000V on AWS Proof of Concept.

+The technical design can be found in the [design document](docs/TechnicalDesign.md)

 ## Problem Statement
 -	We use the Cisco Catalyst 8000V SD-WAN to optimize TIERS network traffic